-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - For Media IP, select the external media interface IP address defined in Section 7.3. - Select RTP port ranges for the external media path.
+- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - In the IP Address drop down menus, select the external network interface and IP address.
+When the external network interface is selected, the bottom drop down menu is populated with the available IP addresses as defined in Section 7.6. - Select RTP port ranges for the external media path.